mariannap/PROBer_paper_analysis/annotation/README.md

 - `pT181_long.adducts`
 - `pT181_short.adducts`
 - `SHAPE.t2g`
+- `spikes_info.txt`
 The first three files are experimentally measured SHAPE data for three short RNAs from [Lucks _et al._ PNAS2011](http://www.pnas.org/content/108/27/11063.long).
 We obtained them from [Sharon Aviran](http://bme.ucdavis.edu/aviranlab/).
-The last file defines the isoform - gene relationship.
+The next file defines the isoform - gene relationship.
 It says that pT181_long and pT181_short are isoforms of a same gene.
+The last file records each RNA's length.

 ### Text files